KaiPonel/UMDRacingSIM/User.md

 3. **Open a VNC Connection** - On your own system, open your VNCClient and enter the following command: ```<vnc connnect command to be inserted>```
 4. **Login** - If the connection was successful you should see an Gnome Login screen.
 Enter your URZ Credentials to continue.
 5. **Start the container** - Navigate to your working directory.
 You will need the container aswell as access to the "Overlay_Opt" directory you downloaded by cloning this repository.
 You can run the container using ```apptainer run --nv --overlay <path/to/Overlay_Opt> <container_name>```.
 You should now see the ```Apptainer>``` prefix in your terminal.
-6. **Start Carla** - In the container, navigate to the carla directory by using ```cd /opt/umd_simulation/carla``` and run ```make launch```.
-This will start carla which may take a while if you do it the first time.
+6. **Start CARLA** - In the container, navigate to the CARLA directory by using ```cd /opt/umd_simulation/carla``` and run ```make launch```.
+This will start CARLA which may take a while if you do it the first time.
 7. **Deploy** - Now its time to start the simulation.
 Choose a map in the file browser or use the current selected one.
 In the top-right corner of the UrealEngine editor hit "deploy".
 This process should take a few minutes, depending on the system you are on.
 Upon completion you should see a new window on your screen.
 You can move arond with you W-A-S-D keys and your mouse.
-You have now started your first Carla Server.
+You have now started your first CARLA Server.

 # Manage Maps